 Christmas is not Christmas in the Ilocano home without a delicacy called “tinubong.”
 This Christmas cake has an unusual appearance, cylindrical shape, two feet long and two inches in diameter.

 Curiously enough, it is cooked not in pots and pans but in sections of a green bamboo, locally known as “tubong.”
 It is made from a soft, fragrant rice called “diket,” mixed with sugar and coconut milk.
 Peanuts and anise are optional flavorings to give “tinubong” a taste twist.

 Also Read: Top 10 Most Bizarre Filipino Foods

 The mixture is poured into bamboo tubes which are sealed and inserted in burning heaps of rice husks.
 When white sugar is used, the cake comes out white and is called “Castila.”
 Brown sugar results in a dark cake called “Negro.”
 The “Castila” version is served to town officials, important people and visiting guests.

-“Tinubong” is commonly made in northern Ilocos Sur in the towns of Lapog, Cabugao, Sinait and Magsingal.
-Americans may have their raisin pudding and fruitcake for Christmas, but the Ilocanos take pride in a sumptuous treat expressedly made for the holidays—the tasty, yummy, home-cooked“tinubong”!
+“Tinubong” is commonly made in northern Ilocos Sur in the towns of Lapog, Cabugao, Sinait, and Magsingal.
+Americans may have their raisin pudding and fruitcake for Christmas, but the Ilocanos take pride in a sumptuous treat expressly made for the holidays—the tasty, yummy, home-cooked“tinubong”!

 6. The Fish Lanterns of Pampanga.